omdevteam/om/docs_src/documentation_running_onda.rst

   - See :doc:`here <documentation_p11>` for information on the **P11** Beamline

-OnDA can also be run on a **local** desktop or laptop machine.
+OnDA can also be run on a local desktop or laptop machine.

-* On a local machine:
+* On a **local machine**:

   - See :doc:`here <documentation_local>` for instructions

-Configuring OnDA: The Source String and the Configuration File
+Configuring OnDA: the Source String and the Configuration File
 --------------------------------------------------------------

 An OnDA monitor requires two pieces of information to operate: a source of data events,